romaing/advanced-custom-field-widget/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.92 =
+* Fix to an error in the main loop query replacement code that was preventing the widget from displaying on pages with multiple posts

 = 0.91 =
 * Added ability for widget to load all custom fields into variables $acfw_<FIELDNAME> for use in the content generator (main key field is still loaded in $acfw_content).